gyorilab/emmaa/doc/model_config.rst

 - `num_sim` : int
     Number of simulations to run.
 Default: 2.

-Having a `dynamic` key in query config is required for a model to be listed as an option for model selection on dynamic queries page.
+Having `dynamic` and `intervention` key in query config is required for a model to be listed as an option for model selection on temporal properties and source-target dynamics queries pages (for path-based queries all models will be listed).

     - Example (all query types):